 All of the multi-effects processors we carry come with dozens of different preset effects, as well as the ability to alter and store changes to any of them.
 All include a mute/floor tuner as well.
 Things to consider when differentiating between Good, Better and Best multi-effects processor options include whether you will need any or all of the following features…

-Roadworthiness — If you are a frequent performer you will want to invest in either the DigiTech RP360XP or Boss ME-80 in order to get a metal chassis that will stand up to wear from frequent use.
+Roadworthiness — If you are a frequent performer you will want to invest in either the DigiTech RP360XP, Boss ME-80 or Line 6 Helix LT in order to get a metal chassis that will stand up to wear from frequent use.
 If this is a first effects pedal that you will use primarily for fun, for practice, for effects experimentation or even occasional gigging, then durability is not an issue and the DigiTech Element XP pedal with plastic casing will suffice.